Cippo95/nvidia-fan-control/README.md

 You can do so by running in a terminal:
 `sudo chmod u+s /usr/lib/Xorg.wrap`

-### Enable Coolbits for fan control
+#### Enable Coolbits for fan control
 You need to enable coolbits with value of 4, you have multiple ways of doing this:
 - You can execute `sudo nvidia-xconfig --cool-bits=4` and it will change your `xorg.conf`.
 - You can manually modify the `xorg.conf` [(arch wiki tips)](https://wiki.archlinux.org/title/NVIDIA/Tips_and_tricks#Enabling_overclocking).

-### Dependencies to compile the binaries
+#### Dependencies to compile the binaries

-I don't have the exact list but while compiling the source code yourself the compiler should complain about the libraries that it lacks.
+I don't have the exact list but while compiling the compiler should complain about the libraries that it lacks.
-You should be able to install them, just pay attention to the fact that the exact packages names depend on your package manager (apt, dnf, pacman etc. have different names for the same library packages).
+You should be able to install them, just pay attention to the fact that the exact packages names depend on your package manager.

+### Requirements for the Python script

+#### Install nvidia-ml-py
+Install [(nvidia-ml-py)](https://pypi.org/project/nvidia-ml-py/) as a super user.

 ## Usage

-> Work in progress: I want to better explain the usage with different commands, I may even do more scripts and even separate them with different branches
+### Bash script

-It could be tricky for the newbie, but you need to:
+I use the Bash script with the binaries, but setting up could be tricky for the newbie, you need to:
 1. Modify `nvidia-fan-curve.sh` so it can find `nv-control-core-temperature` and `nv-control-fan`, or put the binaries on your $PATH (I have it in my `~/.local/bin` folder);
 2. Launch `nvidia-fan-curve.sh` as you wish, I advise to try it on a terminal to see if it works correctly.

+**If you don't like to use the binaries** you can replace them in the script with different commands, I have examples below in "Technical informations".

 You can make it a startup script in multiple ways: I use i3wm so I just have to add it to my config file.

+### Python script

+You need to execute the script as a super user because setting fan speed still needs it with NVML.
+> I have tried with i3, then using X11, but it should work with Wayland (for some reason Hyprland crashes on me right now).

+You can make it a startup script in multiple ways, looking online it is often recommended to make systemd services.
+> I haven't tried yet, I have done some systemd service in the past but for now I don't put the steps in this documentation.

 ## Technical informations